No, Smug Liberals Aren’t the Reason We Lack Sane Gun Laws

 So if you want to stop school shootings it’s not enough just to vent and march.
 It’s necessary to let people from Red America lead the way, and to show respect to gun owners at all points.
 There has to be trust and respect first.
 Then we can strike a compromise on guns as guns, and not some sacred cross in the culture war.

-In USA Today, Jon Cowan and Jim Kessler of the centrist think-tank Third Way tell a similar story:
+In USA Today, Jon Cowan and Jim Kessler of the centrist think tank Third Way tell a similar story:

 A different approach is needed to enact new national gun laws.
 We have to jettison the idea that the next gun horror will tip the scales toward action and instead bridge the divide at the heart of America’s split on guns — the divide between those who see guns primarily as a threat to their safety and those who see guns as a form of self-protection.

 There are several problems with these arguments (among them, the fact that elected Democrats have almost universally pursued the exact rhetorical strategy that these pundits prescribe).
-But the two biggest ones are: America is not actually that divided on gun policy, and massacres like the one in Florida do generally tip the scales of public opinion towards action.
+But the two biggest ones are: America is not actually that divided on gun policy, and massacres like the one in Florida do generally tip the scales of public opinion toward action.
 For years now, polls have consistently found that between 80 and 90 percent of American gun owners support universal background checks.
-And while public opinion on assault weapons bans varies widely from poll to poll, shortly after the Las Vegas shooting last fall, an NPR/Ipsos survey found 79 percent of the public expressing support for such a measure – a majority that included 70 percent of all Republicans.
+And while public opinion on assault-weapons bans varies widely from poll to poll, shortly after the Las Vegas shooting last fall, an NPR/Ipsos survey found 79 percent of the public expressing support for such a measure — a majority that included 70 percent of all Republicans.

 In the immediate aftermath of the Vegas massacre, liberals showed no great sensitivity to the average AR-15 stockpiler’s feelings.
-And yet, an uptick in Republican support for gun control ensued, nonetheless.
+And yet, an uptick in Republican support for gun control ensued nonetheless.

 Over the past week, teenage survivors of the Parkland shooting have been publicly shaming the president and his party for failing to keep their friends safe.
 The vitriolic tenor of their protest apparently inspired David Brooks’s plea for understanding.
 And yet, a Quinnipiac poll released Tuesday found a record-high 66 percent of Americans saying that they favor “stricter gun laws”; in December 2015, that figure was 47 percent, with 50 percent opposed.